 Safety considerations

 CANS produce ionising radiation, requiring robust shielding and safety protocols to protect personnel and the environment.
-Careful management of target materials and potential activation products is also essential.

 Security considerations